-5.1 For records management to embed successfully, clearly defined roles and responsibilities require to be assigned.
+5.1 For records management to embed successfully, clearly defined roles and responsibilities require to be assigned, Records Management Champions in each area appointed and all staff trained on how data should be handled.
 It is essential that all management and staff take on an appropriate level of responsibility.

-- 5.2 It is incumbent upon all teams and employees to: - Manage records effectively throughout their lifecycle from creation until disposal; - Familiarise and adhere to all relevant records management procedures, practices and guidance; - Achieve and demonstrate an adequate level of general awareness of records management; - File items promptly and accurately; - Ensure records are complete, accurate and up-to-date when they create, use or store records; - Identify final versions and exercise version control of documents; - Ensure records can be accessed as needed; - Be familiar with any specific role or responsibility assigned to them; - Follow records retention procedures; and - Participate actively in records management training and exercises when required. - 5.3 Group Directors have overall responsibility for records management within their business division. - 5.4 All Board and Committee Members who, during the course of their duties, deal with records and must comply with this Policy. - 5.5 The Director of Assurance has responsibility for maintenance and implementation of this Policy to ensure that the Group complies with its legal and regulatory duties. - 5.6 The Information Governance Team can provide advice and guidance on the requirements of data protection legislation and information governance queries.
+5.2 It is incumbent upon all teams and employees to:

+- Manage records effectively throughout their lifecycle from creation until disposal; - Familiarise and adhere to all relevant records management procedures, practices and guidance; - Achieve and demonstrate an adequate level of general awareness of records management; - File items promptly and accurately; - Ensure records are complete, accurate and up-to-date when they create, use or store records; - Identify final versions and exercise version control of documents; - Ensure records can be accessed as needed; - Be familiar with any specific role or responsibility assigned to them; - Follow records retention procedures; and - Participate actively in records management training, including data protection training, and exercises when required. - 5.3 Group Directors have overall responsibility for records management within their business division. - 5.4 Directors and Managing Directors will provide the Director of Assurance with an annual statement confirming that retention schedules in their area have been followed. - 5.5 All Board and Committee Members who, during the course of their duties, deal with records and must comply with this Policy. - 5.6 The Director of Assurance has responsibility for maintenance and implementation of this Policy to ensure that the Group complies with its legal and regulatory duties. - 5.7 The Information Governance Team can provide advice and guidance on the requirements of data protection legislation and information governance queries.